Cat's Eye Aquamarine Gemstone Information

 About Cat's Eye Aquamarine - History and Introduction

-Cat's eye aquamarine is a variety of green-blue beryl which exhibits a rare phenomenon known as chatoyancy.
-Chatoyancy is an optical trait distinguished by a unique reflection of light that resembles the slit-eye of a cat.
-The cat's eye reflection is caused by light reflected off parallel inclusions, typically rutile needles, fibers or channels.
-This phenomenon is exceptionally rare and occurs only in a handful of different gems, including chrysoberyl, apatite, moonstone and tourmaline.
-Cat's eye gemstones are best viewed under direct light; as the stone is rotated, a 'slit-eye-of-a-cat' reflection will appear to glide across the surface of the stone.
-Some aquamarine specimens may even reflect asterism (star effect), rather than a single cat's eye line.
-'Star aquamarine' is exceptionally rare and extremely valuable.
-All varieties of aquamarine are the official birthstones for the month of March.
+Cat's eye aquamarine is a variety of green-blue beryl which exhibits a rare phenomenon known as cat's eye chatoyancy.
+Cat's eye chatoyancy is an optical trait distinguished by a reflection of light that resembles the slit-eye of a cat.
+The unique reflection is caused by light reflected off parallel inclusions, typically composed of rutile needles, fibers or channels.
+This phenomenon is exceptionally rare and occurs only in a handful of different gems, such as chrysoberyl, apatite, moonstone and tourmaline.
+Cat's eye gemstones are best viewed under direct light.
+As the stone is rotated, a 'slit-eye-of-a-cat' reflection will appear to glide across the surface of the stone.
+Some aquamarine specimens may even reflect an asterism effect, known in the trade as 'star aquamarine'; they are exceptionally rare and extremely valuable.
+All varieties of aquamarine are birthstones for the month of March.

-Cat's eye aquamarine belongs to the beryl group of minerals (beryllium aluminum silicates).
+Cat's eye aquamarine belongs to the beryl group of gemstones and minerals (beryllium aluminum silicates).
 The beryl family is most famous for chromium-rich green emerald.
-Other beryl gemstones include green-blue aquamarine, pink morganite, red bixbite, goshenite and heliodor (golden beryl).
+Cat's eye aquamarine owes its color to iron impurities formed within colorless beryl crystal.
 All beryls possess excellent hardness and durability.
-Cat's eye aquamarine owes its color to iron impurities formed within colorless beryl crystal.
-Cat's eye aquamarine is always cut en cabochon in order to maximize the desirable effects of chatoyancy.
-Though intensity of color is typically the most valuable trait for colored gemstones, when it comes to cat's eye aquamarine, the distinction of the 'eye' is considered most valuable.
-Specimens with clear, well-centered and well-defined eyes demand the highest prices.
+Cat's eye aquamarine is always cut en cabochon in order to maximize its desirable chatoyancy effects.
+Though intensity of color is typically the most valuable trait for colored gemstones, when it comes to cat's eyes, the distinction of the 'eye' is considered most valuable.
+Specimens with clear, well-centered and well-defined eyes will always demand the highest prices.

 Cat's eye aquamarine is easily distinguished from other aquamarine gems by the presence of chatoyancy.
 Typically, all aquamarine gems can be identified by their unique sea-blue color.
 Cat's eye aquamarine is quite hard and its vitreous luster can be difficult to replicate.
 All beryl gemstones, including cat's eye aquamarine, will typically exhibit long, rod-like inclusions.
 The presence of these inclusions can help identify cat's eye aquamarine from other similar materials.
 Cat's eye aquamarine can also be identified by the presence of iron and its distinct six-sided crystal structure.
 Other green-blue stones are typically much softer, and since very few gems tend to occur with chatoyancy, there are not many possibilities for confusion.